Barans127/Empty-Engine-Project/README.md

 # Empty Engine Project

 Empty project.
-Here you can find an example of loading image and running app with that image as button.
+Here you can find an example of loading an image and running the application with that image used as a button.
-Project example code starts at core subproject -> com.project.main
+The example project code begins in the core subproject under com.project.main.

+For an example of loading a JBConstructor file and applying physics, refer to the branch Example-of-Physics.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).